gcharang/KomodoPlatform-wiki/BarterDEX-API-Summary-by-Category.md

 ```

 #### calcaddress
-Useful to get your private key for specific seed passphrase for any supported coin or asset.
+Useful to get your private key for specific seed passphrase for any supported coin or asset except ETH & ERC20 tokens for now.
 Edit the passphrase section and change the word `default` with your own seed passphrase and coin name.
 We used Digibyte (DGB) as example.

 Sample File Content:
 ```shell